Johan-Melin/frontend-qs/README.md

    However, it's essential to note that only the declarations are hoisted, not the initializations (assignments).
 The variables will be initialized with the value undefined until the actual assignment is encountered during runtime.

+   Function declarations are also hoisted to the top of their scope, and this behavior allows you to call functions before their actual declarations in the code.
+However, function expressions (functions assigned to variables including arrow functions) are not hoisted in the same way as function declarations.

   </details>

 4. <details><summary>What is the this keyword in JavaScript?</summary>

-   In JavaScript, the this keyword is a special context-sensitive variable that refers to the current execution context or the "owner" of the code that is currently being executed.
-The value of this depends on how and where a function is called or how an object method is invoked.
+   In JavaScript, the `this` keyword is a special context-sensitive variable that refers to the current execution context or the "owner" of the code that is currently being executed.
+The value of `this` depends on how and where a function is called or how an object method is invoked.
+Some common uses are:

+   - Method Invocation: When a function is called as a method of an object, `this` is used to access the properties and methods of that object.
+It allows the method to reference and operate on the data within the object.
+   - Constructor Functions: `This` is used inside constructor functions to refer to the newly created object instance.
+It allows the constructor to set properties and initialize the object's state.
+   - Event Handlers: In event handlers, such as those used with HTML elements, `this` often refers to the element that triggered the event.
+It allows you to manipulate the element or access its attributes and data.

+   Here is how `this` behaves in other scenarios:

+   - Global Context: In the global scope (outside of any function), `this` refers to the global object.
+In a web browser, the global object is typically the window object.
+   - Function Context: Inside a regular function (not an arrow function), the value of `this` is determined by how the function is called.
+When a function is called as a standalone function (not attached to an object), `this` will also refer to the global object.
+   - Arrow Functions: Arrow functions have a different behavior for `this`.
+They capture the value of `this` from the surrounding (lexical) context at the time of their creation, rather than when they are executed.
+As a result, the value of `this` inside an arrow function is not affected by how the function is called.

   </details>